jbostoen/itop-jb-report-generator/readme.md

 ### Cookbook

 PHP
-* how to add an item to iTop's "Other actions" menu in both list view and detail view
+* How to add an item to iTop's "Other actions" menu in both list view and detail view.
-* how to obtain iTop from data and render it using a Twig template
+* How to obtain iTop from data and render it using a Twig template.
-* how to add custom filters to Twig
+* How to add custom filters to Twig.

 ## Documentation